michalp21/coms4995-finalproj/README.md

 ### Dealer

 Poker games are conducted through a server following the [ACPC Protocol](http://www.computerpokercompetition.org/downloads/documents/protocols/protocol.pdf).
 Essentially, the **dealer** acts as the server, to which two **players** connect to play a **game**.
-After cloning this repo, clone [Deepstack-Leduc](https://github.com/lifrordi/DeepStack-Leduc.git) which bundles together Deepstack and an ACPC server.
-(Alternatively, an ACPC server without Deepstack can be found [here](https://github.com/ethansbrown/acpc/tree/master/project_acpc_server)).
+After cloning this repo, clone [DeepStack-Leduc](https://github.com/lifrordi/DeepStack-Leduc.git) which bundles together DeepStack and an ACPC server.
+(Alternatively, an ACPC server without DeepStack can be found [here](https://github.com/ethansbrown/acpc/tree/master/project_acpc_server)).
 Run `make` in the ACPC server directory.
 Also clone [acpc-python-client](https://github.com/JakubPetriska/acpc-python-client), a python-wrapper for the client, and run `python setup.py install`.

 First we must run the dealer.
 Use appropriate parameters.
 Run just `./dealer` to see full usage.